ReachBeyond/VariableObjects/README.md

 I recommend you watch the video linked above.
 It explains the gist of this project.

-I'll still go over briefly each part does.
-There are two parts: Event Objects and Variable Objects.
-They are in the **ReachBeyond.EventObjects** and **ReachBeyond.VariableObjects** namespaces, respectively.

-### Event Objects
-Event Objects are a way to send 'signals' to other components.
-You create Events (i.e. EventObjects), which are ScriptableObjects.
-One example would be an Event Object called "PlayerDies," which would get triggered when a player dies.
-Then you'd give your player prefab an EventObjectInvoker component, and give this your "PlayerDies" event.

-Now, make a component that has a public (or serialized) ReachBeyond.EventObjects.EventObjectListener variable.
-In the Unity Editor, you'll now be able to cause something to happen using a Unity Event.
-This might be respawning the player, showing a gameover screen, or something else.

-This system is a bit limited, as you cannot pass values via events.
-I hope to add this some time in the future.

 ### Variable Objects
-NOTE: THIS PERTAINS TO ANOTHER REPO.
-I'll clean this up in the future.

 This is where most of the work has gone in.
 Variable objects allow you to track values outside of specific components.
 In this sense, they are global.
 However, they give the Unity Editor control over what objects can access these